Stockpile Review: A Simple Way to Give the Gift of Stock

 Stockpile is not your average brokerage.
 It’s not trying to be everything, and it’s good at what it does… but it’s not going to replace an average investor’s brokerage.
 Let’s get into why that is.

 Now bonds aren’t exactly in the midst of a heyday right now.
-Stocks on the other hand are proving to be exceptionally resilient.
-Which is why the gift of stocks make so much sense right now.
+Stocks on the other hand are proving to be exceptionally resilient, which is why the gift of stocks makes so much sense right now.
 Sure, the grandkids, nephews and other little shavers won’t appreciate new holdings in their portfolio now.
 But when they turn 18, they’ll be singing a different tune.
 And this is the itch Stockpile scratches.

 If you’ve ever thought about giving the gift of stocks, you’ve probably discovered it’s not easy.
 You can’t just pop into your brokerage account and wire a couple stocks to someone.
 Not long ago, the only way to go about it would be to send money and hope they invest in their future.

 But in reviewing Stockpile, I discovered a better way to make that happen.

 Once your account is set up, you’ll see that Stockpile’s interface is clean and simple.
 There’s the dollar value of your portfolio at the top left.
 Under that, you’ll find your buying power and available cash.